-Media is requested to call a member of the Airport Information Department or Dispatch prior to arrival.
+Media is requested to call a member of the TAA Business Development & Marketing Department or Dispatch prior to arrival.
 No escort is needed to film in public areas.
 The terminal at TIA and the Administration Building at Ryan Airfield are buildings operated by the Tucson Airport Authority.
 Media may film, tape, or photograph in publicly accessible areas, including but not limited to lobbies, parking lots and garages, roadways, hallways adjacent to concessions and other common use areas.
 Only ticketed passengers may proceed through security.
 It is not a practice of TAA to issue gate passes or escort the media through or beyond the Transportation Security Administration security checkpoint.

 All crew/personal vehicles must use public parking lots/garages.

 Television trucks providing a live shot or satellite feed may park in designated locations listed below.
-Please call the TAA Information Department BEFORE arriving at the airport (520) 573-4835.
+Please call the TAA Business Development & Marketing Department BEFORE arriving at the airport (520) 573-4835.

 Cabling must not impede pedestrian traffic flow.